The Many Faces of Go, version 12

 strength.
 At the 2008 ICGA world championship, the pure Monte Carlo programs

-beat all of the traditional programs, and Many Faces of Go version 12 beat all of
+beat all of the traditional programs, and Many Faces of Go Version 12 beat all of

 the Monte Carlo and traditional programs.
 Ongoing work since then continues to improve the strength of the program at a rapid rate.